Frugal Bribery in Voting: Introduction

-In this work, we propose an unusual but effective cost model for the bribery problem.
-Even the most general cost models that have been studied in the literature fix absolute costs per voter-candidate combination, with {\em no specific consideration to the voters' opinions about the current winner.} We introduce a model where a change of vote is relatively easier to effect if the change causes an outcome that \emph{the voter would find desirable}.
-Indeed, if the currently winning candidate is, say, $a$, and a voter is (truthfully) promised that by changing her vote from $c \succ d \succ b \succ a$ to $d \succ b \succ c \succ a$, the winner of the election would change from $a$ to $d$, then this is a change that the voter is likely to be happy to make.
-While the change does not make her favorite candidate win the election, it does \emph{improve} the result from her point of view.
+In this work, we propose an effective cost model for the bribery problem.
+Even the most general cost models that have been studied in the literature fix absolute costs per voter-candidate combination, with no specific consideration to the voters' opinions about the current winner and the distinguished candidate whom the briber wants to be the winner.
+In our proposed model, a change of vote is relatively easier to effect if the change causes an outcome that the voter would find desirable.
+Indeed, if the currently winning candidate is, say, $a$, and a voter is (truthfully) promised that by changing her vote from $c \succ d \succ a \succ b$ to $d \succ b \succ c \succ a$, the winner of the election would change from $a$ to $d$, then this is a change that the voter is likely to be happy to make.
+While the change does not make her most favorite candidate win the election, it does improve the result from her point of view.
 Thus, given the circumstances (namely that of her least favorite candidate winning the election), the altered vote serves the voter better than the original one.

-We believe this perspective of voter influence is somewhat more sophisticated than the existing models in the literature.
-The cost of a change of vote is proportional to the nature of the outcome that the change promises --- the cost is low or nil if the change results in better outcome with respect to the voter's original ranking, and high or infinity otherwise.
-A frugal agent only approaches voters of the former category, thus being able to effectively bribe with minimal or no money.
+We believe this perspective of voter influence is an important one to study.
+The cost of a change of vote is proportional to the nature of the outcome that the change promises --- the cost is low or nil if the change results in a better outcome with respect to the voter's original ranking, and high or infinity otherwise.
+A frugal agent only approaches voters of the former category, thus being able to effectively bribe with minimal or no cost.
+Indeed the behavior of agents in real life is often frugal.
+For example, consider campaigners in favor of a relatively smaller party in a political election.
+They may actually target only vulnerable voters due to lack of human and other resources they have at their disposal.